 The River Meuse at its best

 The International Meuse Cycle Route is a great route for cyclists of all proficiency levels as it follows the banks of the River Meuse.
 It starts at the river’s source on the plateau of Langres region and passes through Belgium into the Netherlands.
-From source to mouth, the entire Meuse Cycle Route is around 1,000 km long.
+From source to mouth, the entire Meuse Cycle Route is exactly 1,166 km long.
 This attractive and varied route offers ever-changing scenery, with charming towns and villages on both banks of the river, plus there are plenty of cultural heritage sites and culinary treasures from beginning to end.

 The source of the Meuse lies in Pouilly-en-Bassigny, a village close to the fortified town of Langres in the French département of Haute-Marne.
 It is here that the International Meuse Cycle Route starts.
 Further along the route you will pass the foothills of the green and mountainous Vosges region.
 After Neufchâteau, you arrive in the birthplace of Joan of Arc, the ‘Maid of Orléans’ and a French national heroine.
 Further downstream are Verdun and the Argonne region, famous for the Battle of Verdun during the First World War in which hundreds of thousands of soldiers lost their lives.
 Moving further north, the Meuse flows into the French Ardennes.
 Here, you pass through Sedan which has the largest mediaeval castle in Europe (35,000 m²), Charleville-Mézières with its 17th-century Place Ducale square and, on the border with Belgium, Givet with the Fort of Charlemont.